ByteRookie/AGS_Service/README.md

 AGS Service Inactive Speakers: This sensor is similar to the Active Speakers sensor, but it enumerates the speakers in inactive rooms.
 If a speaker device is found in a room that is not active, it is added to the list.

 AGS Service Status: This sensor provides the overall status of the AGS service.
-It checks the override switch and the state of the source selector to determine the status.
+It evaluates the media system state and, when configured, the schedule entity.

 AGS Service Primary Speaker: This sensor checks each active room to determine the primary speaker.
 The primary speaker is the speaker with the highest priority (lowest numerical value) in the room.